romanpitak/PHP-REST-Client/README.markdown

 -----------
 	<?php

-	$client = new Client('http://api.example.com/v2/'); // Use the client to sore general settings
+	$client = new Client('http://api.example.com/v2/'); // Use the client to store general settings

 	$request = $client->newRequest('hello-world.json'); // Returns a Request object